The Uncertainty Of Shaving the Yak

 The Discomfort of Hard Problems

-This experience reinforced something I’d been thinking about for a while: hard problems aren’t hard just because they require some esoteric knowledge, or involve many complex steps; they’re also hard because tackling those hard problems comes with a specific kind of discomfort that many of us aren’t used to dealing with.
-The steps to solving these problems can exist in a liminal space where you can’t tell whether you’re making progress or just spinning your wheels.
-Is the work I’m putting in going to pay off at some point down the line?
-Or is it all wasted effort?
+This experience reinforced something I’d been thinking about for a while: hard problems aren’t just difficult because they require specialized knowledge, or involve many complex steps; they’re hard because they exist in a liminal space where you genuinely can’t tell if you’re making progress or just spinning your wheels.
+We’re trained to break down problems into manageable steps, but what happens when you can’t tell if those steps are worthwhile?
+Is the work you’re putting in going to pay off down the line, or is it all wasted effort?

 The Yak Shaving Paradox